 We don’t do Halloween, but we have our own monsters.
 One of them is world famous.
 You see his heavy footprints throughout the world literature and arts, from Mary Shelley’s Frankenstein to The X- Files.
-You hear his eerie voice in Karel Capek’s R.U.R., where the word “robot” comes from, in Tolkien’s The Lord of the Rings, recognizable as Gollum, and in Issac Bashevis Singer’s The Golem which actually relates the old legend (or at least one of them).
-Leonard Nimoy describes the creation of this monster:
+You hear his eerie voice in Karel Capek’s R.U.R., where the word “robot” comes from, in Tolkien’s The Lord of the Rings, recognizable as Gollum, and in Isaac Bashevis Singer’s The Golem which actually relates the old legend (or at least one of them).

 Today, it is still a functioning synagogue with a lively and vibrant community.
 Tours are conducted at the times free of services, of course, but the attic is off limits!
-My son, who visited it a few months ago, was told that, even though the golem now is just a huge lifeless lump of clay, during the World War II some Nazi soldiers attempted to search the attic for hidden treasures and came out stark raving mad.
+My son, who visited it some time ago, was told that, even though the golem now is just a huge lifeless lump of clay, during the World War II some Nazi soldiers attempted to search the attic for hidden treasures and came out stark raving mad.

 Since we are not nearly as holy and powerful as the Maharal of Prague, we’ll make our own monsters of spelt and whole wheat flour, rather than clay.
 To sweeten them, we’ll use light brown sugar and cinnamon, and to make them livelier, we’ll give them some coffee, walnuts, and a pinch of baking powder.